SeanOverton/signals-game/README.md

 - ~~UI for ship, done~~
 - ~~Implement story, created custscenes to some extent? can add more here~~

-- make nodes generally more interesting, see gpt response -> delay, animate some effects
-    - slow them down
 - Implement shop, and other node types
 - Implement ship upgrades (more effects on the situations)
     - animate these too
 - more cut-scenes (at start for more story/context)
+- make nodes generally more interesting, see gpt response -> delay, animate some effects
+    - slow them down
+    - cut scenes -> space to continue, cut scene
 - add more events to trigger effects of passengers, start animations
     - more animations in general
 - then just add more nodes and characters